 One of the primary science goals of LUVOIR is to detect and characterize habitable exoplanets around nearby stars.
 To achieve exoplanet yields large enough to enable a statistical study of habitability requires a large aperture telescope, greater than 8 meters in diameter.
-Such an aperture must be segmented in order to fit into current and planned launch vehicle fairings.
-Therefore, any coronagraph instrument that is used to perform the exoplanet survey and characterization must be compatible with a segmented aperture telescope.
+Any coronagraph instrument that is used to execute the exoplanet survey and characterization must have excellent performance with this telescope.
 Several key technology components will need to be matured to enable such observations: optimized coronagraph masks, ultra-stable opto-mechanical systems, and low noise, photon-counting visible and near-infrared detectors.

 Observing programs aligned with the Cosmic Origins scientific objectives of LUVOIR demand a variety of UV imaging and spectroscopic capabilities, on sources ranging from protostars in local molecular clouds to star-forming galaxies at z=3.
 These instruments will require advances in large format, high sensitivity, and high-dynamic range (HDR) UV detectors, as well as highly uniform, high-reflectivity broadband mirror coatings.

 Both of the LUVOIR architectures use deployable segmented primary mirrors to enable a large collecting aperture.
 Diffraction-limited phasing of such segmented systems using image-based phase retrieval will be demonstrated by JWST in 2018.
 However, maintaining picometer-level phasing between segments during long-duration coronagraph observations will require new sensing and control architectures, including: edge sensors (capacitive, inductive, or optical), laser metrology, artificial guide stars, and picometer-level actuators for both rigid body and surface figure correction.